illinois-cs241/illinois-cs241.github.io/_posts/2016-02-05-text-editor.md

 ### print a single line
 The user will provide the "p" command along with a line number when they want to print out a single line from a file.

-Suppose I have a file called `things_on_my_table.txt` containing the following
-text:
+It's also useful to get some context, so we will print out the 5 lines above and below this line for them as well.
+If there are not 5 lines above or below the requested line (say the line requested is line 2), then print out as many lines as you can, up to 5.

+To print the contents of the file `editor.h` using the editor, the user would first open the file with the editor:

 {% highlight text %}
+$ ./editor editor.h
+{% endhighlight %}

+Then, to print out whatever is on the 30th line of this file, type:

+{% highlight bash %}
+p 30
+{% endhighlight %}

+Then hit enter.

+The editor will now print out line 30 of the file (including five lines above and below for context). (this is done by calling `handle_display_command()` in `editor.c` with the string "p 3" as `command`).

+{% highlight text %}
+$ ./editor editor.h
+p 30
+25	 * based on the command passed in.
+26	*/
+27	void handle_append_command(Document *document, const char *command);
+28
+29	/**
+30	 * Handles deleting from the document
+31	 * based on the command passed in.
+32	*/
+33	void handle_delete_command(Document *document, const char *command);
+34
+35	/**
+{% endhighlight %}

+Suppose we had a file `things_on_my_table.txt` which contained the following:
+{% highlight text %}
 mug
 salt
 T.V. remote
 {% endhighlight %}

-To print the contents of the file `things_on_my_table.txt` using the editor, the user would first open the file with the editor:
+(since I am very clean there are only three things on my table)

+If we try to print out line 3 of this file, the printout will include up to 5 lines above and below the line specified:

 {% highlight bash %}
 $ ./editor things_on_my_table.txt
-{% endhighlight %}

-Then, to print out whatever is on the third line of this file, type:

-{% highlight bash %}
-p 3
+p 2
-{% endhighlight %}

-Then hit enter.

-The editor will now print out line three of the file. (this is done by calling `handle_display_command()` in `editor.c` with the string "p 3" as `command`).

-{% highlight bash %}
+1    mug
+2    salt
 3    T.V. remote
 {% endhighlight %}

-Notice that the "p" command includes line numbers in it's print out.
+**Important:** the "p" command includes line numbers in it's print out.
 Make sure to use `format.{c,h}` to print this line out.
 Remember that lines are 1 indexed, but make sure to take a look at `format.c`.